bionic-gpt/bionic-gpt/crates/static-website/content/blog/streaming/index.md

 **Operational Transparency** By keeping a close eye on AI outputs, companies can provide greater transparency to auditors, regulators, and customers.

 ### Conclusion
 Real-Time Content Alerting offers a sophisticated yet non-intrusive solution for large organisations looking to safeguard their AI-driven interactions.
 With bionicGPT’s logging of all inputs and outputs, implementing a real-time alerting system is both straightforward and efficient.
 Much like the monitoring that already exists in sensitive sectors like banking, this system provides essential oversight without compromising privacy or ethical standards.
-Whether for compliance, bias detection, or simply ensuring safe and trustworthy outputs, real-time alerting is a necessary layer of defense in today’s AI landscape.
+Whether for compliance, bias detection, or simply ensuring safe and trustworthy outputs, real-time alerting is a necessary layer of defence in today’s AI landscape.